sx-aurora-dev/integral/README.md

  - Tout：type of output data（int,float,double,…）
  - in：pointer of input data
  - out：pointer of output data（ you need to allocate memory. ）
+ - buf：pointer of temporary buffer（ you need to allocate memory. temporary buffer and output data are same size.）
  - width：width of image
  - height：height of image